tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_6.md

 The cries and prayers of desperate refugees fill the air, their faces etched with fear and hope.
 Among them, a young Xuan huddles with his family, their faces illuminated by the faint light of a single lantern.
 The scene is one of haunting despair, a tableau of human suffering.

 "But we never made it," he continues, his voice cracking.
 "Pirates.
 They came in the night, like demons.
-They killed everyone... my parents, brothers, my sisters,...
+They killed everyone... my parents, brothers, my sisters...
 I watched them all die."
 The pain in his voice is raw, a wound that never healed.

 The horrific scene unfolds before us, the memories manifesting like ghosts in the dim light.
 The terror in the eyes of his family, the cruelty of the attackers, it's all painfully vivid, as if we're living through it with him.
 The young Xuan's helpless screams, his desperation, it resonates in the air, a haunting echo of a past that's scarred him deeply.